Your VCE essay, marked like a VCAA assessor.

 Is there a free essay-writing AI tutor?

-Paste the prompt.
-Get the technique, then the feedback — never the rewrite.
+Paste your essay.
+Get the VCAA-criteria marking, the fixes, then the technique — never the rewrite.